dbtedman/postcss-prefixwrap/README.md

 ## Is this project secure?

-Read our [Security Guide](SECURITY.md) to learn how security is considered during the development and operation of this tool.
+Read our [Security Guide](SECURITY.md) to learn how security is considered during the development and operation of this plugin.

 ## How is the project structured?